ap236/ap236.github.io/_posts/2022-05-08-Academic_writing.markdown

-thesis analyses the forecast accuracy of boosted regression trees for Dutch inflation.“ Under no circumstances start with a general statement such as „Inflation is an important variable for central banks“ — the reader knows this already and you have wasted their time by making them read this.
+thesis analyses the forecast accuracy of boosted regression trees for Dutch inflation.“ Under no circumstances start with a general statement such as „Inflation is an important variable for central banks“ — the reader knows this already and you have wasted their time making them read this.

 2. Next, let the reader know how you are approaching the topic.
 For example:
 „The empirical analysis compares forecasts for Dutch CPI inflation from 1992 to 2021.
-The forecasts are constructed from boosted regression trees and are compared to those from benchmark models, such as AR(p) models and the random walk.“ Then, provide some more details of your approach to the problem.
+The forecasts are constructed from boosted regression trees and are compared to those from benchmark models, such as AR models and the random walk.“ Then, provide some more details of your approach to the problem.
 Be reasonably precise without killing the reader with minute details.

 3. Next, explain your headline findings, that is, what are the most important take-aways.
 For example: „I find that the random forest has a root mean square